ludovic-boutros/breizhcamp-2025/README.md

 ### State stores

-Data corresponding to the beginning of the pattern needs to be kept in memory until the end of the pattern is matched.
+Data corresponding to the beginning of the pattern needs to be kept in memory until the pattern is entirely matched.
 If the city is huge, the clause `B*` may stay _opened_ for a very long time, keeping a lot of data in memory especially with a very high number of cars.